Step forward for your future

 If your business has multiple properties trading within the Medway Council boundary, you can apply for a maximum of 2 properties through this scheme.

 What you'll need to apply

 You need to provide all or some of the following information:

 - business rates account number (if you pay business rates)

-- company or charity registration number
+- company or charity registration number or another unique identifier

 - VAT registration number (if registered for VAT)

 - bank account details